How to get life insurance with a chronic illness

 Which health conditions affect my rates?

 - Cancer.
-Your provider may ask to monitor you for up to a year before it determines your coverage.
-But with so many types, a cancer diagnosis doesn’t necessarily mean you won’t be considered for life insurance.
+Your eligibility for coverage after cancer depends on the type of cancer you had and how aggressive it was.
+But a diagnosis doesn’t necessarily mean you won’t be considered for life insurance.
 This is also the case for those with a personal or family history of cancer.

-- Heart disease.
+- Heart, kidney or liver disease.
 Providing your insurer with the severity of your condition can help it accurately evaluate your coverage.

 - High blood pressure or cholesterol.
 This is a common condition, but it’s weighed heavily in underwriting because it’s thought to lead to more severe health issues.

-- Obesity and weight-related conditions.
+- Weight-related conditions.
 If your condition is severe, it will affect your premiums and potentially your ability to get life insurance.

 - Diabetes.
 Here too, the disease can increase your chances of potentially life-threatening complications.

 - Smoking.
-The longer you wait after quitting smoking, the better your chances for lower premiums.
+The longer you wait to apply for life insurance after quitting smoking, the better your chances for lower premiums.
 One year after you quit, you’re often considered a nonsmoker.

 No matter your illness, if you can prove that you’re following all medical suggestions to manage your disease, your provider may consider you less of a risk, thereby increasing your chance of acceptance and stronger rates.